microsoft/ClearScript/ReadMe.txt

 You are now ready to build the full ClearScript solution using Visual Studio.

-The ClearScript distribution includes a copy of the ClearScript Library Reference in Compiled HTML (.CHM) format.
+OPTIONAL: The ClearScript distribution includes a copy of the ClearScript Library Reference in Compiled HTML (.CHM) format.
 If you'd like to rebuild this file, use Sandcastle Help File Builder (SHFB, http://shfb.codeplex.com) with the provided SHFB project file (ClearScript\doc\Reference.shfbproj).

 --------------------------------------
 III.
 Debugging with ClearScript and V8